senderdvir/ZeroNetworks/README.md

 - Provides an entry point to run multiple analytics queries.
 - Logs query execution status and results.
 - Clean the env from unrelevant data for the next run.
+- If history data needed, there is commented code that do the work.

 ## Prerequisites